jeremyt135/connectdisks/README.md

 # Overview

-connectdisks implements an asynchronous C++ server and client for playing the [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four) over a network.
+connectdisks implements an asynchronous TCP server and client (using C++ and Boost.Asio) for playing the [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four) over a network.

 ## Running the included project